XTRunner/PaDOC-Query/README.md

 -- experimentRelated: the randomly selected origins and \theta used in paper

+-- requirements.txt: Necessary packages and versions used in project

 If you have any question regarding this work, please feel free to reach out to me through xuteng@iastate.edu.
 Thanks for your interest:)